Eumaeus/blackwell_fall_2018/docs/illustration_instructions.md

 Go to <http://folio.furman.edu/herodotus.html> and paste a Herodotus URN into the URN field in the upper-left of the screen.
 Click "Retrieve Passage".
 If you see the passage of Herodotus, it is a valid URN.
 The web-app will tell you if it not valid. **This is the important thing to get right.**

+## How to invoke Fair Use:

+"Used under the doctrine of Fair Use: a small sample reused for a non-commercial, educational, creative analysis."